Dylonni/42_IOT/p3/README.md

 You will find the script to install these inside the **`p3/scripts/prerequisites_install.sh`** folder.

-I will not go through this file because it's quite self explanatory and i put some comments for guidance.
+I will not go through this file because it's quite self explanatory and i put some comments inside it for guidance.

 ### The Argo App